carlomilanesi/measures-rs/docs/Motivation.md

 In experimental science and in engineering, you rarely handle exact measures.
-Typically, every measure is affected by some _uncertainty_ (often improperly named "error"). his means that a measure is not a number, but a probability distribution.
+Typically, every measure is affected by some _uncertainty_ (often improperly named "error").
+This means that a measure is not a number, but a probability distribution.

 Measuring something means to extract samples from this distribution.

 In most cases, the uncertainty is much smaller than the average value of the measurement.
+For example, you typically can say that a table is long 150 cm, plus or minus 1 cm.
+You are not going to say that a table is long 150 cm, plus or minus 100 cm.

-In such cases, the probability distribution can be represented by a bell-shaped _normal_ distribution.
+In such cases, the probability distribution can be well represented by a bell-shaped _normal_ distribution.
 Such kind of distributions can be characterized by two numbers: the mean (μ) and the standard deviation (σ).

 So, it is quite typical to express a length as `170 ± 1.5 cm`, or a mass as `87.3 ± 0.2 kg`.